liayin/blog/_posts/2020-2-10-Seaborn-multiplot.md

 ---
 layout: post
-title: Plotting for Multiple Groups in Python
+title: Plotting for Multiple Groups using Seaborn
 ---
 Sometimes we have multiple groups in the data and we would like to generate a plot for each of the groups.
 First we import the data set:
 ```